openebs-archive/openebs-docs/docs/installation.md

 ```
 helm ls -n openebs
 ```
-The above commans will install OpenEBS in `openebs` namespace and chart name as `openebs`
+The above commands will install OpenEBS in `openebs` namespace and chart name as `openebs`

 **Note:**